Locations:

 How do I take care of myself?

-Trimethylaminuria is a very rare condition.
-Until you were diagnosed, you may not have known it existed.
+Trimethylaminuria is an uncommon condition, so you may not know much about it.
 Here are some questions you may want to ask your healthcare provider:

 A note from Cleveland Clinic